perrysmotors/coffee-physics-ts/README.md

 ## Coffee Physics doesn't handle rendering

 Coffee Physics TS is just a physics engine.
 The only job it does is to calculate the position of particles in the simulation.
-You need to use it together with a system for drawing the particles in the browser.
+That means you need to combine it with a system for drawing the particles in the browser.

 [Check out this demo](https://codesandbox.io/s/coffee-physics-ts-n7d65f) that uses React and Framer Motion.